Frequently asked questions

 When a screening no longer has available tickets, it is considered "standby only."
 Note that ticket inventory may fluctuate, so it is recommended to continue checking regularly to see if more tickets become available.

 Festivalgoers without tickets may also wait in the standby line to see the film.
-15 minutes prior to a screening's start time, theater staff will count the empty seats in the auditorium and sell a select amount of rush tickets to those in the rush line on a first-come, first-served basis.
-Rush lines will form approximately 60 minutes prior to a screening.
-Note that joining a rush line does not guarantee a ticket to the screening.
+15 minutes prior to a screening's start time, theater staff will count the empty seats in the auditorium and sell a select amount of rush tickets to those in the standby line on a first-come, first-served basis.
+Standby lines will form approximately 60 minutes prior to a screening.
+Note that joining a standby line does not guarantee a ticket to the screening.

 Can I get a refund on my tickets?